aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/upgrade/disable-asea.md

     - Select **Choose File** and navigate to the `cloudformation/AcceleratorInstaller.template.json` file.
     - Click **Next**
 - On the **Specify Stack Details** in the Parameters section update only the parameter named `LZAMigrationEnabled`.
 Change the value to `true`.
     - Update the parameter named `RepositoryBranch`.
-Change the value to `lza-migration`.
+Change the value to the latest ASEA release (e.g. `release/v1.6.0`)
     - Click **Next**
 - On the **Configure Stack Options** don't make any changes.
     - Click **Next**